thatfiredev/Tocha/README.md

 {
   "note1": {
     "title": "Remember to buy butter",
-    "description": "Valeria asked ne to get some butter at the supermarket on my way home."
+    "description": "Valeria asked me to get some butter at the supermarket on my way home."
   },
   "note2": {
     "title": "Eta's birthday coming up",